wazo-platform/wazo-doc/source/api_sdk/rest_api/rest_api.rst

 Queues
 ------
-A queue is an object on which calls are stored until they are answered by an agent.

 +--------+--------------------+---------------------------------+
 | Method | Ressource          | Description                     |
 +========+====================+=================================+
 | GET    | :ref:`list-queues` | Return a list of all the queues |
 +--------+--------------------+---------------------------------+

 .. _queue_properties: